cashcraft2/startup/README.md

 - **DB** - Stores registration and login authtokens to ensure user is logged in.
 Stores each user's catch history, friends, and fishing plans.
 Must be signed in to perform these actions.
 - **WebSocket** - When a user logs a new fish, the catch will be broadcasted to each of their friends.

+## HTML Deliverable

+For this deliverable I built out all of the general HTML structure of my web application.
+This inclues all of the following:

+- [x] **HTML Pages*** - Four HTML pages: Sign In/Register, Home, Fish Log, and a Trip Planner.
+- [x] **Links** - The Sign In page contains a submit button for both the register and sign in feature.
+Clicking this button will transfer the user to their Home page.
+From the Home page, the user has the ability to select the two links listed below the user's profile picture and navigate to the Fish Log or Trip planning page.
+The user at any time may also decide to use the links in the header of each page to navigate between pages.
+- [x] **Text** - Text is scattered around each page used as headers, table/database information, notifications, welcome statements, or as indicators for input fields.
+- [x] **Images** - I used AI to help me create an appealing application logo with various formats.
+This logo is placed front and center on the sign in page as well as at the bottom of each page.
+A placeholder image is present for the user to eventually be able to update their profile picture.
+Finally, when a user logs a catch, they have the ability to submit a photo of the fish into the database.
+- [x] **DB/Sign In** - Input box and submit button for register/sign in features.
+Input box and submit button for adding a friend.
+Various forms of input along with a final submission button for both logging a fish into the database, or submitting a plan for a new trip.
+Leaderboard database table is displayed on Home screen for users to see the competition.
+Fish Log database is visible on Fish Log page to allow the user to reflect on previous catches.
+Trips database is visible to the user on the Trip Planner page to keep track of planned trips.
+- [x] **Websocket** - The current unorderd list on the Home page serves as a notification center.
+As users across the application reel in a new fish, add a friend, or plan a trip, a notofication will appear to others in real time.
+- [x] **3rd Party Services** - As users add a new catch, they have the ability to utilize Leaflet.js APIs for determining the location of the catch.
+This 3rd party service allows users to scroll on a mini map and place a pin on the precise location of the catch.
+The exact coordinates of that pin will then be saved in the database with the other inforation gathered when the fish was caught.
+This will help users to further analyze popular fishing trends and understand where the most effective fishing locations are.
+The HTML placeholder for this appears as a simple box border on the Fish log page for this deliverable.
+Further Leaflet CSS and JS will be integrated in later deliverables.

+---

 ### Design Sketches

 <u>Register/Login Page:</u>